nushell/nushell.github.io/lang-guide/lang-guide.md

 # => 42
 ```

-Using $cl from the previous example, we invoke it with the  'do' keyword
-and pass it  integers, 34 and 8.
-When it runs, it computes the sum
-and returns 42.
+Using `$cl` from the previous example, we invoke it with the  `do` keyword and pass it  integers, 34 and 8.
+When it runs, it computes the sum and returns 42.

 #### Using a closure as a parameter to an iteration command

 Let's say we have a list of ints and want to only have a list of even ints.
-We can use our $evens closure to filter our list.
+We can use our `$evens` closure to filter our list.

 ```nu
 # assuming $evens has been declared as above